drinks/sublime-initializr/README.md

 Quickly bootstrap and open an HTML5 Boilerplate project from Sublime.

+## Installation

+### Package Control

+Add https://github.com/drinks/sublime-initializr to your Package Control repositories and install.

+### Vanilla Sublime

+Clone this repo into your Packages folder.

 ## Usage

-Clone into your sublime Packages folder (package control pending), and run the command:
+Just run the command:

 ```
 Initializr: New Project